newjersey/aws-connect-sso-web-app/docs/THE_INSIDE_STORY.md

 ## Generating (and handling) a valid SAML Response

 As described in the README for Custom AWS IDP, there was a lot of difficulty generating a valid, signed SAML Response which AWS could consume.
-As well, getting it all pieced together correctly took learning new things.
+Also, getting it all pieced together correctly took learning new things.

 It turns out that SAML-based SSO seems to lean heavily on browsers to do a lot of correct handling and redirecting.
 This happens after the SAML Response is